Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

 the result can be compactly written as

 In terms of the standard elliptic integrals,

-The last two equations, together with (\ref{string-action-elliptic}) and (\ref{sstar}), express the string action as a function of $R$ in a parameteric form.
+The last two equations, together with (\ref{string-action-elliptic}) and (\ref{sstar}), express the string action as a function of $R/z_0$ in a parameteric form.

-The worldsheet area (the action divided by $\sqrt{\lambda }$) and the ratio $z_0/R$ are plotted in fig.~\ref{area-and-z0/R}.
+The worldsheet area (the action divided by $\sqrt{\lambda }$) as a function of the auxiliary variable $\epsilon $ and the ratio $z_0/R$ are plotted in fig.~\ref{area-and-z0/R}.
 Both are non-monotonic functions of $\epsilon$ that initially grow and then decrease.
 It is easy to understand why.
 Small energy corresponds to a hemisphere with an infinitesimal neck attached to it, the neck obviously adds to the area and extends the surface's reach into the bulk.
-The area and hight of the surface are bigger than that of the hemisphere.
+The area is then bigger than that of the hemisphere and the hight (the value of $z_0$) increases with $\epsilon $ growing.
 It is also clear why the connected surface cannot reach arbitrary high latitudes.
 The spacial extent of the Wilson loop counteracts the tendency of the neck to shrink only to a certain degree and for a fixed $R$ there is an upper bound on $z_0$ that the surface can reach before collapsing.
-The hole in the surface becomes wider and wider with lowering $z_0$, as should be clear from fig.~\ref{fig2:subfig2}, eating up area and eventually surfaces with lower $z_0$ should have a smaller area.
+The hole in the surface becomes wider and wider with lowering $z_0$, as should be clear from fig.~\ref{fig2:subfig2}, eating up area and eventually the surface can dimish its area by lowering $z_0$.

-The maximum is reached at $\epsilon _{\rm max}=0.0658$ simultaneously with the maximum in hight, corresponding to $z_{\rm max}=1.407R$.
+The maximum in area is reached at $\epsilon _{\rm max}=0.0658$ simultaneously with the maximum in hight, corresponding to $z_{\rm max}=1.407R$.
 Between $z_0=R$ and $z_0=z_{\rm max}$ two connected solutions exist, one stable another unstable, which meet and annihilate at $z_0=z_{\rm max}$.
-The area of the unstable solution is obviously bigger but even the stable solution does not necessarily realize the global minimum of the action.
-The area of the stable branch crosses that of the hemisphere at $\epsilon _{\rm c}=0.1882$, equivalent to $z_{\rm c}=1.322R$.
-Between $z_{\rm c}$ and $z_{\rm max}$ eliminating the neck gains in area, and the dominant saddle-point is the hemisphere with an infinitely thin tube attached, fig.~\ref{fig2:subfig1}.
+The area of the unstable solution is obviously bigger but even the stable branch does not necessarily realize the global minimum of the action.
+The area of the stable solution crosses the hemisphere line at $\epsilon _{\rm c}=0.1882$, equivalent to $z_{\rm c}=1.322R$.
+Between $z_{\rm c}$ and $z_{\rm max}$ the dominant saddle-point is the hemisphere with an infinitely thin tube attached, fig.~\ref{fig2:subfig1}.
+The structure of the minimal surface is summarized in the table~\ref{minarea-table}.